aryanshdev/NumberSystems/README.md

 ## Using Functions

-> :info: Try entering arguments as *String* only<br>
+> :exclamation: Always Try entering arguments as *String* only<br>

-> ℹ Conversion functions automatically check input arguments, you don't need to check them manually
+> :exclamation: Conversion functions automatically check input arguments, you don't need to check them manually

 ### binchecker(n)
 Checks if passed argument is suitable for Binary System or not